-A set of hand painted auspicious symbols will make an inspirational supplement to your practice rituals.
-This set of auspicious symbols carries a very significant symbolic importance, see below for a basic description to each of the eight auspicious symbols.
+A set of eight hand painted Tibetan auspicious symbols will make an inspirational supplement to your practice rituals.
+This set of Tibetan auspicious symbols carries a very significant symbolic importance.
+See below for a basic description to each of the eight Tibetan auspicious symbols.
 For centuries they have been used as ceremonial items in India and Tibet.

 Meanings of the Eight Tibetan Auspicious Symbols